Many people with mental health problems first turn to clergy. It is easy to focus ministry upon the family member

 Here are two more goals for clergy and churches in response to this need.

 1. Recognize the interrelationship of medical, spiritual,

 emotional, and social needs of those who suffer from mental illness and those who are close to them.

 2. Have special Sunday’s to lift up the church’s

 ministry to the mentally ill and their families.
 Include the mentally ill and their families in pastoral prayers.
 Preach sermons

 and conduct special classes to instruct people in a Christian response to this painful human need.

-this page has been visited.
+page has been visited.